 This is my personal favorite of the muscle building smoothies.
 I love carrots, broccoli, and spinach, so I always have these around the house.
 They don’t exactly taste that great in a smoothie, so it’s a good idea to throw in a banana and some dates.

-Peas are also a good addition if you can tolerate the flavor.
-Personally, I would rather use pea protein powder than canned peas, but fresh peas taste good if they’re available.
+Peas are also a good addition if you can tolerate the flavor and texture.
+Personally, I would rather use pea protein powder than canned peas, but fresh peas taste pretty good if they’re available.

 The Mid-day Refresh